Argennon-Project/csgot/docs/intro.md

 intend to be an automatic tool for converting a conventional program to a constraint system.
 Therefore, it intentionally exposes low level properties of the underlying constraint system to the programmer.

+- **Here, by a polynomial constraint system, we mean a set of equality constraints of the form `P(x_1, x_2, ...,x_n) == 0`, where `P` is a multivariate polynomial defined on a finite field.*

+## Programming Concepts

+The CsGo language adds a few programming concepts to a normal Go program to facilitate declaration of polynomial constraint systems.

 ### Constraint System Variables